 A lot of confusion has arisen in the world of monitoring, probably because so many different kinds of data can be used in so many different ways.
 At first approach, it’s not easy for developers to find the best combination to solve emergencies efficiently while improving everyday work.
 In this article, I share my experiences trying to differentiate:

-- When, or in which situations, monitoring can be effective
+- When, or in which situations, monitoring can be effective;

-- What is the right tool for each specific monitoring problem
+- What is the right tool for each specific monitoring problem.

-What they are not
+What application monitoring tools are not

 Logs management tools

 A logs management tool is often the first kind of tool we approach because watching application logs has been one the most important daily activities to be informed about what’s happening inside the most important parts of our application, since the very beginning of the application development journey.